lordlughas/alx-system_engineering-devops/README.md

-This project is illustrates exercises on shell basics with creating scripts
+This project illustrates exercises on shell basics.
+Creating executable scripts of various commands